FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 #### 5.2.1.
 Modify the expansion configuration

-For more information about the capacity expansion configuration of the blockchain node service, see the capacity expansion template 'conf / config' of 'BcosBuilder'.-node-expand-example.toml ', the specific configuration steps are as follows:
+For more information about how to configure blockchain node service expansion, see the expansion template 'conf / config-node-expand-example.toml' of 'BcosBuilder'.
+The specific configuration steps are as follows:

 ```shell
 # Enter the operation directory